-Our GS-R coupe tester clawed to 60 mph in a little more than 8 seconds, emitting a determined, high-tech snarl in the process.
-The shifting of the 5-speed gearbox was precise, the foot pedal layout encouraged a process of simultaneous braking and downshifting known to racers as "heel-and-toe," and the variable assist power steering provided just the right blend of effort and road feel.
+The GS-R claws to 60 mph in a little more than 8 seconds, emitting a determined, high-tech snarl in the process.
+The 5-speed gearbox shifts precisely.
+The foot pedal layout encourages heel-and-toe downshifting and the variable assist power steering provided just the right blend of effort and road feel.

-Handling response was gratifyingly quick and precise, without sacrificing ride quality.
+Handling response is quick and precise.
+Yet the ride quality is comforable.
 That may be one of the reasons for the Integra's ongoing popularity: it is sporty, without being harsh.
 The suspension compliance that goes with a relatively smooth ride, by sporty car standards, shows up as body roll in really hard cornering, and we know from driving at the limit on various race tracks that the Integra GS-R isn't quite as agile as a Honda Prelude.

 Yet when it's time to let the tachometer wind up on a sinuous country road, the GS-R gives a great account of itself with performance that is superior to what most sport coupes in this size class offer.
 That it's able to do so without making the owner suffer in everyday driving is a tribute to the suspension engineers.